Flight Time from Phoenix to Hawaii: Why It’s Not Always the Same

 Nonstop flights:

-• Depart directly from Phoenix Sky Harbor without a West Coast layover
+• Depart directly from Phoenix Sky Harbor International Airport with no layover

-• Often priced higher during winter and spring break peaks
+• Often priced higher during peak travel periods like winter and spring break

 Connecting flights:

-• Commonly route through Los Angeles, San Diego, San Francisco, Seattle, or Denver
+• Usually route through West Coast hubs such as Los Angeles, San Diego, San Francisco, or Seattle.

 West Coast connection hubs for Hawaii flights